mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 **Proof:**

-This proof is described on [Wikipedia](https://en.wikipedia.org/wiki/Rank%E2%80%93nullity_theorem), provided here in my own words.
+This proof is described on [Wikipedia](https://en.wikipedia.org/wiki/Rank%E2%80%93nullity_theorem), provided here in my own words along with supplemental schematics of the matrices used in the proof.

 Let $r$ be the rank of the matrix.
 This means that there are $r$ linearly independent column vectors in $\boldsymbol{A}$.
 Without loss of generality, we can arrange $\boldsymbol{A}$ so that the first $r$ columns are linearly independent, and the remaining $n - r$ columns can be written as a linear combination of the first $r$ columns.
 That is, we can write: